Simulating the Spread of Infection in Networks with Quantum Computers: Numerical simulation and parameters determination

+Thus, we can solve for $\lambda$ utilizing the fitting formula in figure~\ref{fig:infection-rate-system-bath-coupling}\textbf{b} by requiring $\Gamma=\Gamma_1$.
+Thus, we have the system-bath coupling $\lambda=0.201 (16)$.
+This value has been adopted when we check the perturbative results in the previous subsection.
+To guarantee that the Trotter error and finite measurement error are not significant in the simulation, the same simulation results in figure~\ref{fig:infection-rate-system-bath-coupling} are checked using the fourth-order Runge-Kutta method as shown in the Supplementary Materials~\cite{supp}.

-The map and population of the typical community environment are given in figure~\ref{fig:unit-locations}.
-The total infected population (all infected population without the patient) on the fourth day as a function of different distance scales are shown in figure~\ref{fig:5-5-simulation-for-r0}.
-To control the systematic error from Trotter decomposition, we decrease Trotter steps until the results converge within the error of statistics (see more details on Trotter decomposition in Appendix~\ref{app:quantum-simulation}).
-The total infected population is derived by the summation of the population times infection probability of each susceptible site.
-The expectation value is measured by running the quantum circuit 50000 times for each data point, and the error bar is the statistical error.
+The distance scale $\sigma$ can be determined using $R_0$ of Omicron.
+Given a community environment and the population at each community $N_j$ as shown in figure~\ref{fig:unit-locations}, $R_0$ equals the total number of infected population by one patient after the incubation period (4 days).
+For different values of $\sigma$, the total number of the infected population is different and can be calculated using quantum computers.
+Then we match the results with $R_0$ of Omicron.
+The simulation results are shown in figure~\ref{fig:5-5-simulation-for-r0}.
+To control the systematic error from Trotter decomposition, we decrease Trotter steps until the results converge within the error of statistics.
+The total infected population is derived from survival probabilities

+where the survival probabilities are measured by running the quantum circuit 50000 times for each data point, and the error bar is the statistical error.
 We see that the measured infected populations converge as $\delta t=0.01$.
 Taking this Trotter step, we fit the data by a linear function and find the distance scale $\sigma=65 (3)m$ by requiring $R_0=9.5$.
 With this distance scale, in more complicated situations, all the inter-system couplings of the thermal dynamic Hamiltonian can be determined according to Eq.~(\ref{eq:infection-rate-distance}).